-Administrative Programs Approved Attire On-Campus Business Administration Identification NCC-issued identification badge Business Administrative Assistant Tops NCC-issued Purple Polo Neutral-colored Undershirt Criminal Justice Criminal Justice Professional Bottoms Pants or Dark Colored Jeans Skirts (must extend to or below the knee) Leggings are not permitted Healthcare Administration IT Technician Shoes Neutral-colored, closed-toed High-heeled shoes are approved but heels must be 3.5" or less.
-Legal Assistant Outerwear NCC-branded sweater or blazer Medical Administrative Externship Assistant Approved identification is required at all times on externship.
-Medical Billing and Coding Students may wear their on-campus approved attire when attending their externship course or alternative professional clothing if Paralegal Studies approved to do so by the affiliated site and in accordance with the expectations for attire at an affiliate's facility outlined above
+Program Approved Attire On-Campus Attire BusinessAdministration Approved Identificationi.
+NCC-issued identification badgeApproved Tops BusinessAdministrativeAssistant i.
+NCC-issued black poloii.
+Neutral-colored undershirtApproved Bottoms Criminal Justice i.
+Pants or Dark Colored Jeansii.
+Leggings are not considered pants for the purpose of Criminal JusticeProfessional this policy. iii.
+Skirts (must extend to or below the knee) HealthcareAdministration Approved Shoes Neutral-colored, closed-toed shoes ► IT Technician ii.
+High-heeled shoes are approved but heels must be3.5" or less.
+Legal Assistant Approved Outerweari.
+NCC-branded sweater MedicalAdministrativeAssistant ii.
+NCC-branded blazer Externship Attire Medical Billing and Coding Approved identification is required at all times on externship. ► Paralegal Studies Students may wear their on-campus approved attire when attending their externship course or alternative professional clothing if approved to do so by the affiliated site and in accordance with the expectations for attire at an affiliate's facility outlined above.